-- A Real-Time system is not just a "fast system" . . . - ...
-Because speed is always relative to a specific environment. - Running faster is good, but does not guarantee a correct behaviour - It must be possible to prove that temporal constraints are always respected - . . . ⇒ worst-case analysis - In general, fast systems tend to minimise the average response time of a task set ... - ...
-While a real-time system must guarantee the timing behaviour of RT tasks!
+- A Real-Time system is not just a "fast system" ... - Because speed is always relative to a specific environment. - Running faster is good, but does not guarantee a correct behaviour - It must be possible to prove that temporal constraints are always respected - \ldots \Rightarrow worst-case analysis - In general, fast systems tend to minimise the average response time of a task set ... - Multiple system must guarantee the timing behaviour of RT tasks!